Malagheel/Portfolio/README.md

 # Business Analytics Portfolio

-Welcome to my portfolio!
+Welcome to my portfolio.
 I'm a Business Analyst passionate about bridging the gap between business needs and technical solutions.
 This repository highlights my skills in both data-driven analysis and process-driven systems analysis.

 ---